vestrel00/contacts-android/DEV_NOTES.md

 **Display name resolution is different for APIs below 21 (pre-Lollipop)!**

 The `ContactsColumns.NAME_RAW_CONTACT_ID` was added in API 21.
-It changed the way display names are resolved when linking, which is what has been described so far.
+It changed the way display names are resolved for Contacts with more than one constituent RawContacts, which is what has been described so far.

 Before this change (APIs 20 and below), the native Contacts app is still able to set the Contact display name somehow.
 I'm not sure how.
 If someone figures it out, please let me know.
-I tried updating the Contact DISPLAY_NAME directly but it does not work.
-Setting a name row as default also does not affect the Contact DISPLAY_NAME.
+I tried updating the Contact `DISPLAY_NAME` directly but it does not work.
+Setting a name row as default also does not affect the Contact `DISPLAY_NAME`.

 ### RawContacts; Accounts + Contacts

-The RawContacts table links the Contact to the `android.accounts.Account` that it belongs to.
+The RawContacts table associates a person to an `android.accounts.Account` that it belongs to.

 Each new RawContacts row created results in;